praekeltfoundation/dcosctl-drain/README.md

 Provides `kubectl`-like (but definitely not equivalent) commands for taking nodes out of a cluster.

+**Note** that this script was designed for a very specific purpose, has no tests, and is kept here purely for posterity.

 Specifically designed for use with DC/OS 1.10.
 Some of this functionality is present in recent versions of the `dcos` CLI, and more advanced functionality is also available in recent versions of Mesos.